PixelgenTechnologies/pixelator/DEVELOPERS.md

 For pixelator to find this you need to define an [entrypoint](https://setuptools.pypa.io/en/latest/userguide/entry_point.html#entry-points-for-plugins).

 Exactly how to do this depends on which packaging method you use to build your python package.
 In this [link](https://setuptools.pypa.io/en/latest/userguide/entry_point.html#entry-points-for-plugins) you can find instructions for some common scenarios.
-The name you need to use for your entry point is: `pixelator.cli_plugin`, so if you are using, `pyproject.toml` to configure your project it could look something like this:
+The name you need to use for your entry point is: `pixelator.cli_plugin`, so if you are using `pyproject.toml` to configure your project, it could look something like this:

 ```toml
 [project.entry-points."pixelator.cli_plugin"]